adaNA21/sensor_community/README.md

 # Warning

-As of 19th March 2022 and to date, the sensor was removed for maintenence purpose.
+Between 19th March 2022 and 19th April 2022, the sensor was removed for maintenance.
+Therefore, no data is available for this time window.